This page explains how and why we collect and use your data.

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Automated decision making takes place when an electronic system uses personal information to make a decision without human intervention.
-Higher Horizons do not use automated decision making.
+Higher Horizons does not use automated decision making.

 From time to time, Higher Horizons may offer learners incentives to complete surveys relating to activities they have taken part in, or resources they have accessed.
-Where this is the case, learners will be informed before completing a survey.
+In such cases, learners will be informed before completing a survey.
 This will not affect any of their rights as outlined in Section 7 of this notice.

-Learners may be given the opportunity to enter competitions and will have the choice to enter or not.
+Learners may be given the opportunity to enter competitions, and in such cases will have the choice to enter or not.
 Entrants’ contact with Higher Horizons will be through their school or college, and winners will be contacted through their school or college.
 Entrants’ data will not be used for any other purpose.
 This will not affect any of their rights as outlined in Section 7 of this notice.

-In some cases, we may have to share your data with third parties, including third-party service providers.
+In some instances, we may share your data with third parties, including third-party service providers.
 We require third parties to respect the security of your data and to treat it in accordance with the law under a Data Sharing Agreement.

 Your data will not be transferred, stored or processed outside of the EU, in accordance with the UK GDPR.